RDCbum/RH_demo/docs/core/ERURH_Axioms_Map.md

 ERURH Axioms Map (Alpha Layer)
 ==============================

+Status: historical map of external assumptions.
+For the current NOAX framing and route gaps, see `docs/core/ASSUMPTIONS_LEDGER.md` and `docs/core/RH_CLOSURE_CHECKLIST.md`.

 This note lists the external assumptions and key lemmas used by the ERURH alpha development, together with their Lean locations and roles in the chain “certificates → inertia → RH”.

 Main axioms and predicates